calipho-sib/nextprot-user-stories/doc/user-stories.md

 ## Interacting with page

+- I click on link text "link_name": clicking on a link by name (ex: `Login`)
-- I click on link "Login": clicking on login button from any nextprot page
+- I click on link id "link_id": clicking on a link by id (ex: `copyright` in nextprot-api page)

 ## Assertion